 Sure, it turned out that the Grand Canyon was being taken care of.
-But the same hasn't been true at many other parks.
+But the same isn't always true at many other parks.

-Most notably, Joshua Tree National Park closed its gates and campgrounds this week because of sanitation issues at the campgrounds and safety issues (both for visitors and the natural environment) in the park – people were cutting down Joshua Trees (!!!!).
+Most notably, Joshua Tree National Park closed its gates and campgrounds in 2019 because of sanitation issues at the campgrounds and safety issues (both for visitors and the natural environment) in the park – people were cutting down Joshua Trees (!!!!).

-At other parks, there have been reports of overflowing trash cans, human feces in places human feces isn't supposed to be, and a general disregard of the rules that usually keeps our national parks pristine.
+At other parks, there were reports of overflowing trash cans, human feces in places human feces isn't supposed to be, and a general disregard of the rules that usually keeps our national parks pristine.

-Some national parks are dipping into entrance fee funds this week to try to clean things up – funds that they usually rely on for other things throughout the year.
+Some national parks had to dip into entrance fee funds to try to clean things up – funds that they usually rely on for other things throughout the year.

-And, indeed, the National Parks Conservation Association estimates that the NPS is losing $400,000 per day from entrance fee revenue during this shutdown.
+And, indeed, the National Parks Conservation Association estimates that the NPS lost $400,000 per day from entrance fee revenue during the last shutdown.
 PER DAY, people.
 That's not an insignificant amount of money.

 Should you visit a national park during a shutdown?

-People are clearly taking advantage of free entry to many national parks right now, and many others (understandably) aren't altering their travel plans to avoid visiting them.
+People tend to take advantage of free entry to many national parks during government shutdowns, and many others (understandably) don't alter their travel plans to avoid visiting them.

-But should you be visiting national parks right now?
+But should you be visiting national parks during a shutdown?

 There's no clear answer.
-Some people are saying no, simply because many visitors aren't respecting national parks and monuments when there are no Rangers around.
+Some people say no, simply because many visitors don't respecting national parks and monuments when there are no park rangers around.

-I personally would say that it's okay to visit most national parks during the shutdown – as long as you're committed to visiting responsibly.
+I personally would say that it's okay to visit most national parks during a shutdown – as long as you're committed to visiting responsibly.

 How to visit a park responsibly during a government shutdown

-If you don't want to cancel your trip to the Grand Canyon or Yosemite or Zion during the government shutdown, here are some tips for how to visit national parks responsibly:
+If you don't want to cancel your trip to the Grand Canyon or Yosemite or Zion during a government shutdown, here are some tips for how to visit national parks responsibly: